bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

    * Select a variant for **building** (you can **Select All Variants** which will generate all variants in **APPS & ARTIFACTS**) and select a variant for **testing** too.
 9. Register a [webhook](/webhooks/index/) when prompted so that Bitrise can start a build automatically when code is pushed to your repository.
 This also kicks off your first build on the primary Workflow - click the message and it will take you to the build page.
 The first build does not generate an APK yet, however, you can already check out the project's logs on the Build's page.

-As you can see in the primary workflow, there is no **Android Build** step that would build your project and our **Android Sign** Step is missing as well, which means this workflow is only a jumping off-point for you to test your project on code level.
+As you can see in the primary workflow, there is no **Android Build** Step that would build your project and our **Android Sign** Step is missing as well, which means this workflow is only a jumping off-point for you to test your project on code level.

 {% include message_box.html type="important" title="Order of the Steps matter!" content="